fahimhm/text-analysis/README.md

 Text Analysis
 ------------------

-Many publick figure have a chance to give a speech in some event.
-It may a graduation or converence or anything else.
-We know some public figure have a strong style that made them unique.
-In this project, I tried to figure out how Donald Trump become unique based on his speech, compare to others public figure's speech.
+Many public figures have a chance to give a speech at some event.
+It may graduation or conference or anything else.
+We know some public figures have a strong style that amde them stand out.
+In this project, I tried to figure out how Steve Jobs stands out by his speech, compare to other public figure's speeches.

 Installation
 ------------------